JakubBuk/ToolsReview/index.md

 ## JIRA and Confluence by Atlassian

 **Overview:**
 *It's easy to get lost or feel overwhelmed as it's not clear where to start initially.
-It gets better after you find your way through the Attlasian website.
+It gets better after you find your way through the Atlassian website.
 Many entrance paths are possible that eventually lead you to the specific TOCs & content.*

 ![Atlassian Documentation](Images/01-atlassian-docu.png)